dcrapis/oceandao-wiki/Proposal-Ideas.md

 ## Shortlist

-These are the shortened version.
-For a given item item, you'll find more details later in this page.

 - Networking / "hitting the phones" to increase data *consumption* or *supply* in Ocean Market
 - Creating data that you think will be popular / consumed on Ocean Market.
 - Integrate streaming data services.
 Of special interest: Streamr, WebSockets, and GraphQL Subscriptions